influxdata/docs-v2/content/v2.0/organizations/delete-org.md

 ## Delete an organization in the InfluxDB UI

-1. Click the **Admin** tab in the navigation bar.
+1. Click the **Influx** icon in the navigation bar.

     {{< nav-icon "admin" >}}

   The list of organizations appears.

 2. Hover over an organization's name, click **Delete**, and then **Confirm**.